-- (1) All installations of small cell facilities must have permission from the pole/structure owner to install facilities on such structure. - (2) Governing Construction or Electrical Code.
-All installations of small cell facilities shall comply with any governing construction or electrical code such as the National Electrical Safety Code, the National Electric Code or state electrical code, as applicable.
+- (1) All installations of small wireless facilities must have permission from the pole/structure owner to install facilities on such structure. - (2) Governing Construction or Electrical Code.
+All installations of small wireless facilities shall comply with any governing construction or electrical code such as the National Electrical Safety Code, the National Electric Code or state electrical code, as applicable.
 All installations of ground-mounted or replacement structures shall comply with the city's adopted standards for construction in the right-of-way. - (3) Electrical Connection.
-The city is not responsible for providing electricity to small cell facilities.
-Any third-party utility providing such electricity must obtain a franchise from the city prior to operating in the rights-of-way.

-- (4) Transport/Telecommunications Connection.
-The city is not responsible for providing transport connectivity (i.e., fiber) to small cell facilities.
-Any third-party utility providing such transport connectivity must obtain a franchise from the city prior to operating in the rights-of-way. - (d) Design Review.
-Small cell deployment in design zones and underground areas, as well as certain new or replacement facilities are subject to the design requirements provided for in the approved franchise and in this section.
+The city is not responsible for providing electricity to small wireless facilities.
+Any third-party utility providing such electricity must obtain a franchise from the city prior to operating in the rights-of-way. - (4) Transport/Telecommunications Connection.
+The city is not responsible for providing transport connectivity (i.e., fiber) to small wireless facilities.
+Any third-party utility providing such transport connectivity must obtain a franchise from the city prior to operating in the rights-of-way.